We feature the best remote desktop software to make it easy to control and access PCs and deploy software remotely.

 Read our full TeamViewer review.

 Remote Desktop Manager is a powerful remote computer access program offering scalable solutions for large businesses.
 It’s compatible with both Android and iOS devices and comes with a selection of impressive security features.
+It indicates that it has 800k users worldwide across 140 countries.

 Generally, though, Remote Desktop Manager is one of the best network management solutions available for medium- to large-sized businesses.
 Role-based access controls are a major plus for IT administrators managing multiple teams across departments.
+Users also appreciate the offline mode to keep access to the database when offline, the audit trail to capture all access events, and the ability to track who is connected via the real-time connection status.

 The wealth of integrations is also a benefit, since you won’t have to completely transition away from existing password managers or authentication systems.
 That said, smaller IT teams are likely to find that Remote Desktop Manager is overkill for most simple helpdesk and screen sharing needs.